U.S. citizens and U.S. permanent residents are eligible for federal loans. They also have the option to apply for

 Graduate PLUS Loan

 In order to supplement the federal Direct Unsubsidized loan, domestic students are also eligible for the Graduate PLUS loan to help cover the full cost of attendance.
-The interest rate for the loan is currently fixed at 6.31%.
-A fee of 4.272% is applied at disbursement.
-This fee will be 4.276% for loans disbursed after October 1, 2016.
+The interest rate (Effective for loans disbursed between July 1, 2018 and June 30, 2019): 7.60% fixed.
+A fee of 4.248% is applied at disbursement (Prior to October 1, 2018, this fee was 4.264%).

 More information on the federal loan programs can be found on the Stern Graduate Financial Aid site.